gulmiraig/Neural_Network-Deep_Learning_Projects/README.md

 3. Keras_Capstone_Project - DataSet of the LendingClub obtained from Kaggle: https://www.kaggle.com/wordsforthewise/lending-club

-## **Project's aim is by using historical data on loans given out with loan_status information ('fully paid' or 'charged off'), build a model that can predict will borrower pay back their loan or not.
+Project's aim is by using historical data on loans given out with loan_status information ('fully paid' or 'charged off'),

+## **Build a model that can predict will borrower pay back their loan or not.**

 This way in the future when we get a new potential customer we can assess whether or not they are likely to pay back the loan.**